 Review: Merrell Moab 3 Low

 The Merrell Moab 3 Low is the latest version of the "Mother Of All Boots" ("M.O.A.B.").
-I sold a ton of Moabs when I worked at Appalachian Outdoors, but I was never tempted to try them.
-However, when Merrell updated the Moab in Summer 2022, I picked up a pair to test and review on Hiking Feet.
-I gauged their support on rocky stretches of Pennsylvania's Mid-State trail, tested their traction on short-but-steep trails with loose rock and scree, and also wore them casually since many people wear them as everyday shoes.
-Based on my first-hand experience, I can see why Merrell's fans—and detractors—have legimate points.
+I sold millions of Moabs when I worked at Appalachian Outdoors, but I was never tempted to try them.
+However, when Merrell released version 3 of the Moab in Summer 2022, I picked up a discounted pair to test and review on Hiking Feet.
+I gauged their support on rocky stretches of Pennsylvania's Mid-State trail, tested their traction on short-but-steep trails with loose rock and scree, and also wore them casually since many people wear Moabs as everyday shoes.
+Based on my first-hand experience, I can see why Merrell's many fans—and detractors—have legimate points.

 My personal review of the Moab 3 Low digs into the support, weight, fit, comfort, weather protection, traction, and overall value of this best-selling hiking shoe.